Dyson V12 Detect Slim Review

 Outside the Quaker Oats experiment, the V12 aced all the other tests, picking up a perfect 100%.

-Despite the downgrade airflow, it has enough agitation to pick up surface debris on low pile carpet.
+Despite the downgraded airflow, it has enough agitation to pick up surface debris on low-pile carpet.

 Mid pile

-Surprisingly, the Dyson V12 got 100% in all four mid-pile cleaning experiments, which was a surprise given the lower airflow versus the V15.
+Surprisingly, the Dyson V12 achieved 100% in all four mid-pile cleaning experiments, which was a notable achievement given its lower airflow compared to the V15.

-Again, this shows that it’s got enough agitation to pick up surface debris, even on this surface type.
+Again, this demonstrates that it has sufficient agitation to pick up surface debris, even on this type of surface.

 Deep cleaning result

-Unfortunately, the Dyson V12 Detect didn’t do as well at cleaning embedded sand as with surface debris.
+Unfortunately, the Dyson V12 Detect didn’t do as well at cleaning embedded sand as it did with surface debris.

 It only got an average of 94.1% after two tests.
 There are a few reasons.
 The lowest airflow at the max setting is the most obvious, hampering its pick-up.

-Another is the older brush roll that used the same bristles as the Dyson V8 Absolute.
+Another is the older brush roll, which uses the same bristles as the Dyson V8 Absolute.

 Regardless, the result is still decent and among the upper echelon of cordless stick vacuums, but it lags behind the likes of the Lupe Pure, Dyson V11 Outsize, V15 Detect, and V11 Torque Drive.